-15.04 Proceedings in Committee
+15.05 Proceedings in Committee

-- (1) Except as provided by these Standing Orders, the same rules as to the conduct of Members, or of debate, procedure or general conduct of business, will be observed in Committee of the whole as in the Council itself. - (2) Every question in Committee of the whole will be decided by a majority of voices. - (3) Divisions will be taken in Committee of the whole in the same manner as in the Council itself. - (4) The Deputy President or Acting President when in the Chair will in all cases vote by stating to the Committee whether they vote with the "Ayes" or "Noes".
+(1) Except as provided by these Standing Orders, the same rules as to the conduct of Members, or of debate, procedure or general conduct of business, will be observed in Committee of the whole as in the Council itself.

-^{} To constitute a quorum there must be present (inclusive of the President) one-third at least of the Members of the Council [See Section 32(1) of the Constitution Act 1975]
+^{} To constitute a quorum there must be present (inclusive of the President) one-third at least of the Members of the Council [See section 32(1) of the Constitution Act 1975]

-- (5) A motion may be proposed during Committee of the whole "That the Deputy President report progress and ask leave to sit again". - (6) No motion "That this question be not now put" will be allowed in Committee of the whole. - (7) A resolution "That the Deputy President do now leave the Chair" will supersede the proceedings of a Committee of the whole.
+- (2) Every question in Committee of the whole will be decided by a majority of voices. - (3) Divisions will be taken in Committee of the whole in the same manner as in the Council itself. - (4) The Deputy President or Acting President when in the Chair will in all cases vote by stating to the Committee whether they vote with the "Ayes" or "Noes". - (5) A motion may be proposed during Committee of the whole "That the Deputy President report progress and ask leave to sit again". - (6) No motion "That this question be not now put" will be allowed in Committee of the whole. - (7) A resolution "That the Deputy President do now leave the Chair" will supersede the proceedings of a Committee of the whole.

-15.05 Rules of debate in Committee
+15.06 Rules of debate in Committee

-- (1) Debate on clause 1 of a Bill will be limited to the purposes of the Bill. - (2) Debate will be strictly relevant to any other clause, schedule, preamble, amendment or new clause which is under consideration and no general debate will be permitted. - (3) In Committee of the whole a Member may speak more than once on any question. - (4) A Member must not refer to the proceedings of a select committee on a Bill until the proceedings have been reported.
+- (1) Debate on clause 1 of a Bill will be limited to the purposes of the Bill. - (2) Debate will be strictly relevant to any other clause, schedule, preamble, amendment or new clause which is under consideration and no general debate will be permitted. - (3) In Committee of the whole a Member may speak more than once on any question. - (4) A Member must not refer to the proceedings of a Council committee or other parliamentary committee on a Bill until the proceedings have been reported.

-15.06 Instruction to Committee
+15.07 Instruction to Committee